Blackweather/kubernetes-network-policy/ex2-block-egress/README.md

 ### Deploy the resources and verify network traffic between Pods and host machine
 Make sure your `minikube` is up and running (with the Calico plugin!)

-Create the `nginx` and `hello` pods in the default namespace using the provided manifests.
-The `nginx` Pod will be exposed outside the cluster using a Service of type `NodePort` and the `hello` Pod will be exposed internally using a Service of type `ClusterIP`.
+Create the `nginx`, `hello` and `spectator` pods in the default namespace using the provided manifests.
+The `nginx` Pod will be exposed outside the cluster using a Service of type `NodePort` and the `hello` and `spectator` Pods will be exposed internally using a Service of type `ClusterIP`.
 Run this command:
 ```
 $ kubectl apply -f pods/
 ```